-We believe that mentors can contribute enormously to the success of an attorney’s career and satisfaction.
+We believe that mentors and sponsors can contribute enormously to the success of an attorney’s career and satisfaction.
 Our mentoring program allows every attorney to be oriented and integrated into the firm’s culture and work environment.
-Mentoring allows our attorneys to form new peer connections and build on already existing relationships in an effort to maximize professional growth.

 The firm’s Future Lawyer’s Program is tailored for college students who are interested in pursuing a career in law or for students who have not decided but want to learn more about becoming a lawyer.
 As part of each Future Lawyer’s Program, students get to meet with current Epstein Becker Green attorneys, Summer Associates, and law school career counselors about preparing for a career in law, tips on choosing a law school, and studying for the LSAT.